inventree/inventree-docs/docs/report/labels.md

 ### Context Data

 Each label template is supplied with *context data* (variables) which can be used to display information based on the context in which the label is printed.
-Variables supplied as context objects can be easily rendered to the label using jinja templating syntax.
+Variables supplied as context objects can be easily rendered to the label using Django templating syntax.

 For example, if a StockLocation object is supplied to the label as the variable `location`, it is trivially simple to render the data to the label: